saturn597/mosaigraph/README.md

 **Example 6**

-The Mona Lisa mosaic in the "About" section above was created similarly, but with 5000 individual pieces instead of 2000.
+The Mona Lisa mosaic in the "About" section above was created like example 5 but with 5000 individual pieces instead of 2000.

 `python mosaigraph.py monaface.jpg -p portraitpreprocessing -o mona6.jpg -n 5000 -w -u`